 If no family members volunteer to become your children’s guardian, the provincial government will be in charge of their care, education, and health.
 That means your children would end up in the foster care system, maybe without their brothers and sisters, until the court can find a permanent legal guardian who is either known to your children by family or close friends or a long-term foster care home.

 When you do have a Will and you want to appoint a guardian, here are two things to keep in mind:

-1. In some provinces, your guardianship appointment lasts only 90 days.
+1. In some provinces, your guardianship appointment is only temporary

-Even when you appoint a guardian in your Will, that person will need to apply for permanent guardianship by law before the 90 days is up.
-The 90 days gets extended while the application is being reviewed so your children will stay with the chosen guardian during that period.
-The court will decide based on what is in the best interests of the kids.
+In some provinces, even when you appoint a guardian in your Will, that person will need to apply for permanent guardianship by law within a certain time period.
+That time period is extended while the application is being reviewed so your children will stay with the chosen guardian during that period.
+The court will make a decision about permanent guardianship based on what is in the best interests of the kids.

 2. Speak to your guardians before you name them.

 As mentioned above, your guardian may need to take certain steps to be named the permanent legal guardian of your children.
 By law, they don’t need to be family, but finding out ahead of time that the person you want to name is not willing to take those steps is really important.
 Because if you name them, and they don’t take those steps, the court is in the same position as if you named nobody at all.
 You’ll also want to give your chosen guardian the chance to seek legal advice about what it means to accept the appointment.